Anti-tank warfare: Cold War

 "How to Fight the Soviet Tank-Mechanized Infantry Team" (1976) - De-classified US Army training information reel.

 In the Cold War era, HEAT became an almost universal choice outside of artillery and tank units.
 The British had developed the High-explosive squash head (HESH) warhead as a weapon for attacking fortifications during the war, and found it surprisingly effective against tanks.
-Although these systems allowed infantry to take on even the largest tanks, and, like HEAT, its effectiveness was independent of range, infantry typically operated at short range.
-A major influence in anti-tank warfare came with the development and evolution of anti-tank guided missiles (ATGM) that could be fired by infantry operators, from ground vehicles and by aircraft.
-Increasing use of combined arms tactics allowed the attacking infantry to suppress the anti-tank crews effectively, meaning that they could typically get off only one or two shots before being countered or forced to move.
+Although these systems allowed infantry to engage even the largest tanks and, like HEAT, were effective regardless of range, they typically operated at short range.
+A major influence in anti-tank warfare came with the development and evolution of anti-tank guided missiles (ATGM) that could be fired by infantry operators, from ground vehicles, and by aircraft.
+Increasing use of combined arms tactics allowed the attacking infantry to effectively suppress the anti-tank crews, meaning they could typically get off only one or two shots before being countered or forced to move.

 Aircraft

 Fixed-Wing

-Cold War aircraft, such as the A-10 Thunderbolt II and SU-25 Frogfoot, have been specifically built for close air support, including tank destruction.
+Cold War-era aircraft, such as the A-10 Thunderbolt II and SU-25 Frogfoot, were specifically designed for close air support, including tank destruction.
 They can use a variety of weaponry, including large-caliber anti-tank autocannons or rotary autocannons, air-to-surface missiles (e.g. AGM-65 Maverick), volleys of unguided rockets, and various bombs (unguided or laser-guided and with or without submunitions such as HEAT bomblets, an example of which would be the CBU-100 Cluster Bomb).